WEBINAR | From Infrastructure to Impact: EM & Micro-CT in Materials Core Facilities

 Intercellular transport in plants depends on delicate phloem structures like plasmodesmata in sieve cells.
 These structures are difficult to isolate and analyze using traditional imaging techniques.

-TESCAN Xe Plasma FIB-SEM represents a powerful tool for Ultra-high resolution imaging and large-volume sample processing and reconstruction.
+Tescan Xe Plasma FIB-SEM represents a powerful tool for Ultra-high resolution imaging and large-volume sample processing and reconstruction.

 Study vascular architecture, trace transport pathways, and reconstruct phloem networks with the spatial detail to reveal how structure drives function.